 By Curran White

-That’s why we suggest keeping it simple in 2016: Just get outside more.
+That’s why we suggest keeping it simple in the new year: Just get outside more.

 All you need to make a profound difference in your well-being is to go on a walk down a tree-filled street, visit a neighborhood parklet, or spend some time in your nearby Golden Gate National Parks.

 And plenty of recent studies reinforce this notion that nature is intrinsically good for us: